statsig-io/docs/docs/statsig-warehouse-native/guides/metrics.md

 ## Viewing your Metric

-With the metric set up, you can load or schedule loads of a timeseires view to populate a timeseries that tracks the population value and aids in debugging/identifying data bugs.
+With the metric set up, you can load or schedule loads of a timeseries view to populate a timeseries that tracks the population value and aids in debugging/identifying data bugs.
 Additionally, this can be used to calculate the projected topline impact of releasing an experiment.

 ![Timeseries](https://user-images.githubusercontent.com/102695539/264099747-687a3241-db10-43d4-b1ef-8c4c2a29d0dc.png)